Undergraduate Admission Requirements

 Group averages, honor rolls, eligibility lists for honorees, and similar lists are calculated on the basis of grades received in the Registrar’s Office by 5:00 p.m. two working days following the last day of final examinations.

-If the complaint is not resolved with the instructor within 20 business days of sending the email, then the student may work directly with the chairperson of the academic department in which the course is offered.
-The chair’s decision shall be rendered within 20 additional business days.
+If the concern is not resolved with the instructor within 10 business days of sending the email, or if the instructor is unavailable, then the student may work directly with the chair of the academic department in which the course is offered.
+The chair’s decision shall be rendered within 10 additional business days.

-The University Ombudsman is available at any stage for advice or assistance in resolving academic complaints.
+The University Ombuds is available at any stage for advice or assistance in resolving academic concerns.

 105. ADMINISTRATIVE CHANGES TO FINAL GRADES